guidoism/escape/inspiration/jonesforth.md

     jmp *(%eax)
     .endm

-The macro is called NEXT.
+The macro is called `NEXT`.
 That's a FORTH-ism.
 It expands to those two instructions.

 Every FORTH primitive that we write has to be ended by NEXT.
 Think of it kind of like a return.